-The Constitution of Romania provides the principle that all the Romanian citizens are equal in regards to their rights and obligations.
+The Constitution provides that all the Romanian citizens are equal in regards to their rights and obligations.

 Breach of the legal provisions on equal treatment between persons is an administrative offence.
 The law does not provide for any specific criminal sanctions.

-The persons who commit the acts of discrimination may be sanctioned by a warning or a fine, the amount of which depends on whether the discrimination concerns an individual or a group/community.
+Persons who have carried our discriminatory conduct may be sanctioned by a warning or a fine, the amount of which depends on whether the discrimination concerns an individual or a group/community.

-Enforcement of the implementation and compliance with the non-discrimination principle is carried out by the National Council for Fighting against Discrimination – NCFD.
+Enforcement and compliance with the non-discrimination principle is carried out by the National Council for Fighting against Discrimination (‘NCFD’).
 This is an independent public administrative body acting under the Parliament’s control.
-The Council has the authority to investigate, acknowledge and apply sanctions in cases of discrimination.
+It has the authority to investigate, acknowledge and apply sanctions in cases of discrimination.

-A person who considers himself/herself as being discriminated is also entitled to claim in front of a Court of law and seek to be compensated for all damages incurred as a result of the discrimination suffered.
-Such person must prove the damages claimed (both material and moral damages).
-The amount of the material damages incurred must be proved and the amount of the moral damages claimed shall be established by the Court of law.
-The law limits provides for no limitations in respect of the amount of the material and moral damages.
+A person who considers himself/herself as being discriminated against is also entitled to claim in front of a Court of law and seek compensation for all damages incurred as a result of the discrimination.
+He/she must prove the damages claimed (both material and moral damages).
+The amount of the material damages incurred must be proved and the amount of the moral damages claimed shall be established by the Court.
+There are no limitations in respect of the amount of the material and moral damages.